ritvik122/FIT2095-S2-2019/README.md

-# FIT2095 E-business Software Technologies :iphone: (Semester 2, 2019)
+# FIT2095 E-Business Software Technologies :iphone: (Semester 2, 2019)

 This repository contains the Pre-Reading Quiz Answers, Workshop Quizzes Answers and the Lab Tasks for each Week from Week 2 to Week 11.